 - An assessment to formally pass the apprenticeship

 Every role must comply with the national apprenticeship standards.

 We currently employee apprentices in 19 different roles across the Trust.

 These include clinical roles as a support worker or in our pharmacy team and corporate roles such as business administration, catering and maintenance.

 If there is a career that you would like to pursue as an apprenticeship, contact us to discuss how we could help.

 Every role has basic entry requirements, such as maths and English qualifications.
 We can only accept applications if you are aged 18 and over.

 Click here to find and apply for our current apprenticeship vacancies.

 Find out more

-If you have any questions about apprenticeships, or you’d like to find out more about a role just drop us an email at email@example.com
+If you have any questions about apprenticeships or you’d like to find out more about a role, email email@example.com